 In addition, some apartments will have air conditioners, dishwashers and waste disposal devices in the kitchen.
 An outdoor parking space or indoor garage space may be included in the rent or offered at an extra charge.
 In some apartments electricity or gas service is included in the rent.
-Telephone ser- vice and Wi-Fi are not often included.
+Wi-Fi is often not included.